aviggiano/pr-redis/README.md

 # pr-redis

-A collection of pull requests made to redis
+A collection of pull requests and issues opened to redis